Shahid-Mo/Shahid-Mo.github.io/content/posts/Quantization.md

 </p>
 </div>

-#### FP8 in Practice

-In the paper, FP8 was used for training a wide variety of models, including CNNs, RNNs, and Transformer-based architectures, covering both image and language tasks.
-No changes were made to the model architectures, optimizer settings, or hyperparameters.
-FP8 post-training quantization (PTQ) was also evaluated, and it showed that models could be quantized to FP8 without a significant loss in accuracy, a major benefit for deployment.

 ### Nvidia is Everywhere!

-Let's address the $2.5 trillion elephant in the room.
-Up until now, I’ve briefly mentioned that the TF32 datatype was introduced with Nvidia’s Ampere architecture, and that FP8 support starts with the H100 GPUs.
-We've been happily exploring the ins and outs of these different data types, but here’s the catch: You might get super excited about BF16 after reading this post and rush to try it out on a free Colab instance, only to realize the T4 GPUs don’t support BF16.
+Let’s address an important consideration.
+So far, I’ve mentioned that the TF32 datatype was introduced with Nvidia’s Ampere architecture and that FP8 support starts with the H100 GPUs.
+While we've been exploring these different data types, here’s something to keep in mind: you might be interested in using BF16 after reading this post, but if you try it on a free Colab instance with T4 GPUs, you'll find that BF16 isn't supported.

-Don’t worry—I’ve done the hard work of sifting through Nvidia’s whitepapers so you don’t have to.
-Here's the deal: you need to know exactly what hardware you’re working with and which data types it supports.
-This way, you can make an informed decision about which GPU cluster to dedicate your time to and, in the process, help Nvidia grow even richer (they’re truly the ones selling shovels in this AI gold rush).
-And no, unfortunately, you can’t go running to AMD or Intel for your GPU needs either.
+I’ve reviewed Nvidia’s whitepapers to save you the effort.
+It’s crucial to know the hardware you’re using and the data types it supports.
+This knowledge helps you choose the right GPU cluster for your projects.

-Take a look at the chart below, and I’ll follow up with some key observations.
-The numbers represent FLOPs (or TOPs for INT data types), and the X’s indicate that the datatype isn’t supported by a particular architecture.
+Take a look at the chart below.
+The numbers represent FLOPs (or TOPs for INT data types), and the X’s indicate that a data type isn't supported by a particular architecture.
+I’ll follow up with some key observations to help you navigate these choices effectively.

 <style>
   table {